Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0C8W5uEdJJk.md

 ### Transcript

-> satisfactory belt and valheim that's a really good question actually make sure to go to uh questions.valhalla.com
+> satisfactory belt and valheim that's a really good question actually make sure to go to, questions.valhalla.com